sguox002/leetcode/leetcode-all.md

 even the accepted version is not correct since it does not follow the rule.
 It uses some greedy approach to use two balls and each time only eliminate 3 balls even it has 3 more such balls.
 ->>

-<<-491	Increasing Subsequences    		46.9%	Medium
-find all increasing subsequence with length>=2
-backtracking: using hashset to avoid using it repeatedly. skip duplicates. (starting duplicate and goes right will get same sequence).
-->>

-<<-638	Shopping Offers    		52.1%	Medium
-given a list offers [na,nb,price], and [pricea,priceb] if buy separately. and target number [Na,Nb] you can use offers repeatedly. return the min cost to buy exactly the numbers.
-backtracking: with vector operations, could use dp for memoization ->>

 <<-756	Pyramid Transition Matrix    		55.3%	Medium
 given bottom string and a list of allowed string (the top and bottom two forms the string), we are building a pyramid. return if we can build it.
 backtracking:
 - the first two as the key and build a list of 3rd chars.
 - try all these combinations.
-->>

-<<-784	Letter Case Permutation    		65.7%	Medium
-string of letter and digits, you can change to lowercase or uppercase return all combination
-backtracking: no change or change to upper/lower.
-->>

-<<-797	All Paths From Source to Target    		78.2%	Medium
-given a directed acyclic graph with n node from 0 to n-1. find all possible path from 0 to n-1. backtracking or dfs.
-->>

-<<-816	Ambiguous Coordinates    		47.6%	Medium
-(x,y) the . and comma are missing. return all possible pairs of coordinates
-backtracking: separate first into two strings and do backtracking by adding .
-- left possible strings and right possible strings and then combine.
-->>

-<<-842	Split Array into Fibonacci Sequence    		36.4%	Medium
-given a string divide it into fib series. once the first two elements are determined, the whole series are determined. c=a+b, so c at least is as long as the larger one. limit the first two to half length and try all combinations.
-->>

-<<-967	Numbers With Same Consecutive Differences    		44.1%	Medium
-given n=number of digits, adjacent digit's absolute difference=k. return all numbers. backtrack.
-->>

-<<-996	Number of Squareful Arrays    		47.5%	Hard
-given an array, it is squareful if every adjacent pair sum is a square number. return number of permutation of A is squareful.
-- for each number, find all its paired numbers.
-- each number may have duplicate, using hashmap to count for it.
-- backtracking:
-->>

-<<-1079	Letter Tile Possibilities    		75.6%	Medium
-given a list of letters, return number of different string can form. permutation with duplicates. n!/(n1!n2!..)
--backtrack. with a hashmap.
-->>

-<<-1215	Stepping Numbers    		42.7%	Medium
-stepping number: its neighboring digits absolute difference is 1. return a sorted list stepping number in range [L,R]
-- backtrack:
-->>

-<<-1258	Synonymous Sentences    		67.2%	Medium
-given a list of synonymous pairs, return all possible sentences in sorted order.
-- union find the get the disjoint set for each synonymous word
-- dfs/backtrack to get all combinations
-->>

-<<-1286	Iterator for Combination    		70.7%	Medium
-given string, length k, return the the next combination of length k. backtrack
-->>

-<<-1291	Sequential Digits    		57.4%	Medium
-digit[i]=digit[i-1]+1. return all integers in range [L,R]. backtrack.
 ->>

 <<-1307	Verbal Arithmetic Puzzle    		37.6%	Hard